spotify/heroic/docs/content/_docs/getting_started.md

 #### Configuration

-If you want to use Google Cloud Bigtable to store metrics, you can configure it with the following command using the the <a href="docs/shell">Heroic shell</a>.
+If you want to use Google Cloud Bigtable to store metrics, you can configure it with the following command using the the <a href="shell">Heroic shell</a>.
 This will create tables and column families.

 ```bash
 tools/heroic-shell -P bigtable \